 Mami needed no facial recognition technology to identify her two bodyguards.

-On the left, Karina Schei, the Norwegian shield generator with the green costume and battle‐axe.
+On the left, Karina Schei, the Norwegian barrier generator with the green costume and battle‐ax.

 On the right, Shen Xiao Long, the Chinese teleporter, with an unusual pitch‐black costume and jian sword.

 The shield and the teleporter.
 That was the standard bodyguard that had been designed for the highest‐ranked officers, including all full generals and, naturally, field marshals.
 Initially, Mami had felt guilty being required to make use of so much manpower just to protect herself, a sentiment shared by the other high officers.

 After the first few months of the war, they stopped feeling guilty.